 The first obstacle is getting your goods to the fulfillment center you are shipping your products from in the United States.
 The big key is to ensure that you ship them to whatever fulfillment center you're using (be it Amazon FBA or someone else) with all duties paid.
 This is critical because if they do not come this way, your Fulfillment Center may reject delivery of your goods.

 If you're shipping your goods via sea, you will almost certainly be using a customs broker.
 This customs broker, by definition, is the party who will ensure your products have their duties and taxes paid, so you're unlikely to run into any problems with your Fulfillment Center rejecting your goods.
-Your customs broker will walk you through everything and they will proactively deal with any issues with you, opposed to Amazon FBA who will just flat out reject your goods.
+Your customs broker will walk you through everything and they will proactively deal with any issues with you, as opposed to Amazon FBA who will just flat out reject your goods.

 If you're shipping your goods via air, you must ensure your products are shipped Delivery Duty Paid (DDP).
 Most common carriers, e.g., UPS, FedEx, DHL, etc., can arrange this.
-If you’re shipping goods with a declared value under $800 (see below) there should not be any charges incurred at the time of import but ship DDP regardless.
+If you're shipping goods with a declared value under $800 (see below) there should not be any charges incurred at the time of import, but ship DDP regardless.